ScottSanford/leaderboard-lurker/README.md

 ### Technical Constraints
 One of the limitiations I encoutered was this program does not run continuously after reaching the end of a file.
 The application will close once the end of the file is reached.
 This is one of the limitations of Node's `fs.createReadStream`.

-Secondly, while I was not able to test for a TB in file size, I simulated a "larger" sample size with a million line item records.
+Secondly, while I was not able to test for a TB in file size, I simulated a "larger" sample size with a million line items.
 To run this, you can run the run the bash script I created in the repo called `matches`.
-Run these commands:
+Run this command (note: it will take a few seconds):
 ```
 npm run generate:matches
 ```